fpt/reenhance-components/README.md

 A collection of React components which enhance children by providing Async/State functionality in JSX/TSX.

+They are neither visual components nor HoCs but components based on 'Function as a child component' pattern to enhance their children by encapsulating them in JSX/TSX.

-Works well when you create a component which has some local states (e.g. radio group, toggle show/hide) or needs to show contents from API without propagating to global state (e.g. suggest, preview).
+Works well when you create component which have some local states (e.g. radio group, toggle show/hide) or needs to show contents from APIs without propagating to global state (e.g. suggest, preview).

----

-## What is this?

-This module provides components which can ennhance their children into stateful, data-feeded components.

-They are neither HoCs or interactive components but components based on 'Function as a child component' pattern to enhance their children by encapsulating them on JSX/TSX.

 ## Installation and Usage